 - A clear description of the services being offered.

-- The difference between ‘Claims Made Cover’ and ‘Occurrence Cover’ which they would normally receive from medical defense organizations.
+- The difference between ‘Claims Made Cover’ and ‘Occurrence Cover’ would typically receive from medical defense organizations.

 - The difference between Discretionary and Contractual Indemnity.

-- Run-Off cover (or extended reporting period) and how they relate to death, disablement, retirement and stopping a policy abruptly outside of the aforementioned scenarios.
+- Run-Off cover (or extended reporting period) and how they relate to death, disablement, retirement, and stopping a policy abruptly outside of the scenarios above.